-Directed by Simon Stone, Netflix’s ‘The Woman in Cabin 10’ is a mystery-thriller film that follows the story of a journalist who witnesses a murder with no way to prove it.
-The protagonist is Laura “Lo” Blacklock, who is invited by a billionaire couple to join the maiden voyage of their luxury cruise ship.
-Laura’s task is to report the story of their generous philanthropy.
-However, on the first night, Laura hears some sounds and then watches a woman fall into the water from the balcony of the cabin next to hers.
-When she reports it, no one believes her because Cabin 10 is supposed to be empty, and no one on the boat is missing.
-As Laura tries to get to the bottom of the truth, the movie spins a tale that touches upon some very real issues.
+Directed by Simon Stone, Netflix’s ‘The Woman in Cabin 10’ is a mystery thriller film that follows the story of a journalist named Laura “Lo” Blacklock, who witnesses a murder with no way to prove it.
+The protagonist is invited by a billionaire couple to join the maiden voyage of their luxury cruise ship.
+Her task is to report the story of their generous philanthropy.
+However, on the first night, she hears some unusual noise and then watches a woman fall into the water from the balcony of the cabin next to hers.
+When she reports it, no one believes her because that cabin is supposed to be empty, and no one on the boat is missing.
+As Laura tries to get to the bottom of the truth, the movie spins an enigmatic tale that touches upon some very real issues.

 The Woman in Cabin 10’s Fictional Premise Has Roots in Reality

-Ruth Ware’s Fascination With the Rich Fed Into the Suspects of the Story
+Ruth Ware’s Fascination With the Rich Informed the Suspects of the Story

 While the setting of a boat was fun to think about, Ruth Ware was entirely aware of the fact that not only had she never been on a luxury cruise ship, but she would also never get to be on a boat with a bunch of ultra-rich people to know how they live.
 So, to get the setting right, she decided to delve into research.
 She started by getting to know what a cruise ship looks like and how it works.
-To think about the wealthy subjects of the story, she looked towards the Prince of Wales and his wife’s honeymoon aboard the Hebridean Princess.
-Studying the ship gave her a lot of context that she needed to bring Aurora Borealis to life.
+To think about the wealthy subjects of the story, she looked towards the Hebridean Princess, a luxury cruise ship often used by the British Royal Family for vacationing.
+Studying the ship gave her a lot of context, which she needed to bring Aurora Borealis, the vessel in her novel, to life.

 Read More: The Woman in Cabin 10 Ending Explained: Is Richard Dead?